scotthavard92/Zendesk-Help-Center-Export-Scripts/Article_Information_Export/README.md

 * Author ID
 * Section ID

+These are defined in the [Help Center API docs](https://developer.zendesk.com/rest_api/docs/help_center/articles)

 The python script will automatically write the .csv file to the current directory from where the script is being executed.

 ## Instructions